Music For The Soul

 The older woman did not protest and instead just smiled.

-It was a very small brown bird he liked to call white-eye.
+It was a little lovebird he believed to have once been someone’s pet.
 After the bird was done he placed the little thing on his shoulder and he began to get his fiddle ready.
 He started to play and every now and then somebody would put a few coins in his case.

 He began to notice a young girl of about his age watching him from the other side of the street.
 When he finished the girl walked over to him, he noticed she also had a case, she dropped a few coins in his case.